adellej/beans/settle/README.rst

    .. code-block::

       # test build & local install
-      # The "-e" install does not seem to be reliable for re-install - keeps pulling some old build from some where.
+      # The "-e" install does not seem to be reliable for re-install
+      #       - keeps pulling some old build from somewhere middlewhere.
       # *Do not use:        python -m pip --verbose install -e .*
       # This is more reliable:
-      python3 -m build --sdist
+      python3 -m build
       python3 -m pip install .

    .. ::

-   *Note: uninstall & purge the installed module before* ``pip install`` *to ensure the installed version has recent changes - if any.*
+   *Note: in case of doubts that recent changes get propagated, uninstall & purge the installed module _before_* ``pip install`` *to ensure the installed version has recent changes - if any.*

    .. code-block::